 There are many diet plans that reduce carbohydrates.
 Some are stricter and minimize carbohydrates.
 Others emphasize a controlled intake of nutritious carbohydrates.
 These are some popular approaches.

-Ketogenic diet.
-Your carbohydrate intake is so severely restricted (to 30 grams or less per day) that your body must use fat or protein for fuel.
+- Ketogenic diet.
+Your carbohydrate intake is so severely restricted (to 30 grams or less per day) that your body must use fat or protein for fuel, called ketosis.

 Saturated fat: bad for small dense LDL